-Five new lodges were built in the past two years, with the Washburn and Rhyolite lodges completed in September 2016.
-When you walk in, you’ll find wainscoating and coat racks made from beetle-kill wood, which is wood from pine trees in the region decimated by the pine beetle.
+When you walk into the lodges, you’ll find wainscoating and coat racks made from beetle-kill wood, which is wood from pine trees in the region decimated by the pine beetle.
 You’ll also see countertops made from recycled glass, much of it from the park, and recycled fly ash, which is a byproduct of coal burning.
 In addition, there’s LED lighting and low-flow toilets.

 New Lodges Win LEED Awards

 So far, three of the lodges have been certified “Gold” by the U.S. Green building Council’s Leadership in Energy & Environmental Design (LEED) program.
-In summer 2017 the dining facilities were redesigned to offer more local and sustainable offerings, including quick-service meals so travelers can spend less time indoors and more time outdoors exploring.
+Even the dining facilities were redesigned to offer more local and sustainable offerings, including quick-service meals so travelers can spend less time indoors and more time outdoors exploring.

 Two other lodges on the property were built in the last 25 years.
 In 1993 the Cascade Lodge opened followed by the Dunraven Lodge in 1998.